iann0036/aws-account-controller/README.md

 The above process takes approximately 4 minutes.

 If the account more than 7 days old, the process completely remove the account from Organizations.
 If the account is less than 7 days old, a tag with the key `AccountDeletionTime` will be set with the timestamp the account was deleted at and another tag with the key `ScheduledRemovalTime` will be set with the timestamp the account will be removed from Organizations.

+You can also elect not to include the deletion functionality by selecting `false` during installation to the `Enable Account Deletion Functionality` parameter.

 ## Architecture